Hareesh-Nandigrama/catalogue/README.md

 <a  href="https://firebase.google.com/"  target="_blank"><img  height="39"  src="https://user-images.githubusercontent.com/37345795/205487145-a7ad5e40-71e1-46d5-a828-ef82ee168885.png"  alt="Appwrite Logo"></a>
 </p>

-Tagify enables the user to create and manage groups with ease.
-It lets the user find the right set of people and communicate relevant information with them.
+Catalogue enables the user to create and manage their online outlets as well as access local shops online
-- After creating an account, users can assign themselves tags, for e.g. appdev, rajasthan, burger, etc.
+- After creating an account, users can choose a role either as buisness or as an Customer.
-- Say we want to address everyone who is in Rajasthan and likes Burger or is in Assam and likes Fish, then we can simply create a group with this logic: `(rajasthan AND burger) OR (assam AND fish)` which is equivalent to `(rajasthan & burger) | (assam & fish)` and a group with those people will automatically be made!
-- To enter the logic for a group, we are using a bunch of buckets, there can be any number of buckets, and each bucket can contain any number of tags.
-The tags inside a bucket are `AND`ed, and then the buckets are `OR`ed together.
-- Here is a [presentation](https://drive.google.com/file/d/1HFzEsUJGfNh_XIjrI4xhybGDt-T39Ijp/view) explaining the working of the app with screenshots.
-- Here is a [video](https://drive.google.com/file/d/1ia9vZDcWBGl6M7pMer5KGyFjOuaQ4fOu/view?usp=share_link) demonstrating the app.
+- Suppose I am a Buisnessman, So i will get an option to create a buisness account, Proceeding further i will have the ability to add menu and accept or decline orders   from users.I can choose type of my outlets and services which i can provide based upon the earlier choice of outlet type
+- Upon accepting order I can get payments and can always view insights of orders to view cancelled and completed orders
+- Customer can view a shop and based upon their necessities they can order things as well as make payment

 ## Setting up the project in your local environment💻